ESCOMP/CISM-wrapper/doc/source/introduction.rst

    An SMB downscaled to CISM's ice sheet grid is now available for all coupled simulations with an active land model, not just simulations with dynamic ice sheets.

--  CISM can be coupled interactively to CLM and CAM, with changes in ice sheet extent and thickness feeding back on land surface elevation and surface types.
+-  CISM can be coupled interactively to CLM, with changes in ice sheet extent and thickness feeding back on land surface elevation and surface types.

+-  CLM includes many improved snow parameterizations.
+These include both improvements in the properties of fresh snow and improvements in the evolution of the snow pack.
+CLM now includes a deep firn model that allows for meltwater infiltration and refreezing, as well as realistic firn densification rates.

 -  See below for more detailed descriptions of new land-ice capabilities.